 We have two material contracts with the DLA Disposition Services under which we acquire, manage and sell surplus and scrap property of the DoD.
 If our relationship with the DoD is impaired, we are not awarded new DoD contracts when our current contracts expire, any of our DoD contracts are terminated or the supply of assets under the contracts is significantly decreased, we would experience a significant decrease in revenue and have difficulty generating income.
-The Surplus Contract accounted for 32.8%, 29.9%, and 30.3% of our revenue and 21.8%, 19.9%, and 18.5% of our GMV for the fiscal years ended September 30, 2009, 2010 and 2011, respectively.
-The Scrap Contract accounted for 21.5%, 25.0%, and 25.5% of our revenue and 14.2%, 16.7%, and 15.4% of our GMV in fiscal year 2009, 2010 and 2011, respectively.
+The Surplus Contract accounted for 29.9%, 30.3%, and 27.2% of our revenue and 19.9%, 18.5%, and 15.5% of our GMV for the fiscal years ended September 30, 2010, 2011 and 2012, respectively.
+The Scrap Contract accounted for 25.0%, 25.5%, and 16.1% of our revenue and 16.7%, 15.4%, and 8.9% of our GMV in fiscal year 2010, 2011 and 2012, respectively.
 We believe that these contracts will continue to be the source of a significant portion of our revenue and GMV during their respective terms.
-The Surplus Contract has a three-year base term that expires in February 2012, subject to the DoD's right to extend for two additional one-year terms.
-The DoD has exercised its first extension option.
-The Scrap Contract has a seven-year base term that expires in June 2012, subject to the DoD's right to extend for three additional one-year terms.
-The DoD has exercised its right to extend the performance period of the Scrap Contract by one year to August 2013.
+The Surplus Contract has a three-year base term that expired in February 2012, subject to the DoD's right to extend for two additional one-year terms.
+The DoD has exercised both extension options.
+The Scrap Contract has a seven-year base term that expired in June 2012, subject to the DoD's right to extend for three additional one-year terms.
+The DoD has exercised its right to extend the performance period of the Scrap Contract to August 2014.
 The contracts were awarded by the DoD through a competitive bidding process, and we may be required to go through a new competitive bidding process when our existing contracts expire.